 Name:

 Address:

 City: Zip:

-Home Phone: Work or Cell Phone:
+Home Phone:

 II.
 Complainant

-You are filing this compla aint on behalf of
+You are filing this compl aint on behalf of

-□ Parent/Guardian Pupil □ Witness to the Incident □ Other
+□ Parent/Guardian 🗆 Pupil \Box Witness to the Incident □ Other

 III.
-School Information n
+School Informatio n

 School Name:

-Principal's Name:

 Teacher's Name:

 IV.
 Basis of Complaint

 Please check the following box(es), based on the type(s) of discrimination, harassment, intimidation, and bullying you experienced: